wp-plugins/wp-ajaxify-comments/readme.txt

 Bug-fixes, refactored and extended client-side JavaScript API

 = 0.11.0 =
-Added localization for hu-HU, added more options to customize the popup overlays
+Added localization for hu-HU, added more options to customize the overlays

 = 0.10.0 =
 Added localization for he-LI, added JavaScript callback ("Before submit comment"), updated jQuery blockUI to 2.57